 The described protection applies to the negligent acts and omissions of employees and agents only when acting within the course and scope of officially assigned responsibilities.
 Protection shall also extend to duly authorized off-campus assignments.
 However, as noted in §768.28(9) F.S., you do not have immunity or protection with respect to reckless and wanton acts, such as battery or sexual assault.
 Such conduct is not considered to be within the scope of employment.

-All faculty, both part-time and full-time, who desire to engage in external activities, including outside employment or self-employment of any nature, MUST obtain pre-approval of the specific activity.
-The faculty member must complete and submit a specific request for each separate activity.
-Community Service pre-approval request forms can be found on your university SIP Coverage Forms page located under the Participants Resource section of the SIP website.
-Outside Activities Requests must be submitted and routed through the designated process within your college.
+All faculty, both part-time and full-time, who desire to engage in external activities, including community service, outside employment or self-employment of any nature, MUST obtain pre-approval of the specific activity.
+You must complete a request for each separate activity and route the request through the designated process within your college or unit.

-When participating in outside employment, you are doing so in your capacity as a private citizen and not as an employee of the University of Florida, Florida State University, University of Central Florida, Florida Atlantic University, or Florida International University.
+When participating in outside employment and activities, you are doing so in your capacity as a private citizen and not as an employee of a state university.
 As such, you will NOT have SIP coverage/protections extended to you.